soniabrami/toddmotto.github.io/_posts/2015-12-10-dynamic-controllers-in-directives-with-the-undocumented-name-property.md

 }
 {% endhighlight %}

-What does name do?
-It allows us to pass an attribute with a value into the Directive which we can use as a dynamic String for looking up Controllers in the module.
+What does `name: [value]` do?
+It allows us to pass value through an attribute into the Directive which we can use as a dynamic String for looking up Controllers in the module.
 The value of `name` becomes the attribute we bind to the Directive.
 For instance our `fooDirective` element will have an attribute `ctrl`.

 If assigning a Controller, we would simply declare it as an attribute: